ace26597/EE-629-Project/README.md

 Install app in your Android/iOS device.

-Hover mobile camera over QR code and you can supervise and watch real-time graph generation and information regarding Machine state and Lifetime Prediction.
+Hover mobile camera over QR code and you can supervise and watch real-time graph generation and information regarding machine state and lifetime prediction.
 <p><img src=prognosis' />
 <p><img src='Outputs/2.jpeg' />